ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 12. Change your LinkedIn headline to "Digital Prophet.
 Resigned From Time Itself".

-13. Sit on the stairs and realise you've been sitting their for 17 minutes.
+13. Sit on the stairs and realise you've been sitting there for 17 minutes.

 14. Research indoor plants.
 Accidentally buy something sentient.